 Neuromyelitis optica spectrum disorder is a demyelinating disorder that predominantly affects the eyes and spinal cord but can affect other structures in the central nervous system (CNS) that contain aquaporin 4.

 Neuromyelitis optica spectrum disorder causes acute optic neuritis, sometimes bilateral, plus demyelination of the cervical or thoracic spinal cord.
-It was previously considered to be a variant of multiple sclerosis (MS) but is now recognized as a different disorder.
+It was previously considered to be a variant of multiple sclerosis (MS) but is now recognized as a different disorder (1).

-In neuromyelitis optica spectrum disorder, the immune system targets aquaporin 4, a protein that is present on astrocytes in the brain and particularly the spinal cord and optic nerves, or myelin oligodendrocyte glycoprotein (MOG), which is present on the myelin of oligodendrocytes in the same areas of the CNS and possibly other targets.
-Astrocytes and oligodendrocytes are damaged by autoimmune-mediated inflammation as well as demyelination.
+In neuromyelitis optica spectrum disorder, astrocytes and oligodendrocytes are damaged by autoimmune-mediated inflammation as well as demyelination.
+The immune system targets aquaporin 4, a protein that is present in astrocytes in the brain and particularly the spinal cord and optic nerves, or myelin oligodendrocyte glycoprotein (MOG), which is present in the myelin of oligodendrocytes in the same areas of the CNS and possibly other targets.

-There are three types of neuromyelitis optica spectrum disorder:
+There are 3 types of neuromyelitis optica spectrum disorder:

 Symptoms and Signs of NMOSD